jadokao/jadokao/README.md

 ## 🔭 Goals of 2022

-I want to be a back-end engineer in this year.
+I want to become a better back-end engineer in this year.

 ## 📚 Langues and Frameworks
 <a href="https://html.com/">